MichaelBehr/LSTM-RNN-for-Text-Generating-items-in-DnD/README.md

 The training was performed using googles [Colaboratory Notebook], using the following file: https://drive.google.com/file/d/1mMKGnVxirJnqDViH7BDJxFqWrsXlPSoK/view?usp=sharing)!
 Save this to your google docs if you want to try editing and running it yourself.

+## Web Scraping
+Data was scraped from the website: http://5e.d20srd.org/srd/magicItems/magicItemsAToZ.htm?fbclid=IwAR1QJrUpmuAGb-YHA3xvtCv5vASRvIi7UsSLA-z9AzCa5VwWgaCOZhfopHk using the Python3 modules Pandas, and Beautiful soup.
+Data was then gathered into a spreadsheet and made ready for cleaning.
+The spreadsheet is included as the file: "D&D Items.xlsx"

+## Data Cleaning

 ## Examples

 Depending on the training parameters, the generated item results can widely vary.
 Training the LSTM at a word level preserves much of the magical item structure, but is less flexible when creating items.
 In contrast training on a character level has increased flexibility but also includes a larger amount of unusuable generations (including many humorous examples!).